Azure AI Search client library for Python

 • Create and manage analyzers for advanced text analysis or multi-lingual content.

-• Optimize results through scoring profiles to factor in business logic or freshness.
+• Optimize results through semantic ranking and scoring profiles to factor in business logic or freshness.

 Source code | Package (PyPI) | Package (Conda) | API reference documentation | Product documentation | Samples